“If you care and support your staff properly, they can then care and support your clients properly. They can’t give what they don’t have!”

 • Trauma informed management and leadership

-Simon offers a free 1.5-hour group follow-up session with training participants four weeks post-training, so they can ask questions and discuss progress to deepen their learning and successfully embed the training.
+We offer follow-up sessions with training participants four weeks post-training and then at regular intervals, so the team can ask questions, discuss progress to deepen their learning and successfully embed the training.

 “Simon’s training style gave me confidence …”